-• Do not operate the ISA sidestream gas analyzer if the enclosure is damaged. ٠ Do not place the ISA gas analyzer in any position that might cause it to fall on the patient ٠ Carefully route the sampling line to reduce the risk of patient entanglement or strangulation • Do not use the ISA gas analyzer with metered-dose inhalers or nebulized medications as the may clog the bacteria filter. ٠ Measurements can be affected by mobile and portable RF communications equipment. should be assured Make sure that the ISA gas analyzer is used in the electromagne environment specified in EMC section of this manual. • The ISA sidestream gas analyzers are not designed for MRI (magnetic resonance imagin environments.
-During (MRI) scanning, ISA must be placed outside the MIR suite. • Use of high frequency electrosurgical equipment in the vicinity of the ISA/monitor m produce interference and cause incorrect measurements. ٠ Do not use the Nomoline Airway Adapter Set Infant with adult/pediatric patients. • Do only use sample lines intended for anesthetic agents if N2O and/or anesthetic agents a being used. • Do not re-use disposable single-patient use Nomoline Family sampling lines due to the r of cross contamination. • Due to the risk of patient cross-infection, always use a bacteria filter on the exhaust port si if sampled gas is intended to be re-breathed. ٠ Exhaust gases should be returned to the patient circuit or to a scavenging system.
+- Do not operate the ISA sidestream gas analyzer if the enclosure is damaged. - Do not place the ISA gas analyzer in any position that might cause it to fall on the patient. - Carefully route the sampling line to reduce the risk of patient entanglement or strangulation. - Do not use the ISA gas analyzer with metered-dose inhalers or nebulized medications as this may clog the bacteria filter. - Measurements can be affected by mobile and portable RF communications equipment.
+It should be assured Make sure that the ISA gas analyzer is used in the electromagnetic environment specified in EMC section of this manual. - The ISA sidestream gas analyzers are not designed for MRI (magnetic resonance imaging) environments.
+During (MRI) scanning, ISA must be placed outside the MIR suite. - Use of high frequency electrosurgical equipment in the vicinity of the ISA/monitor may produce interference and cause incorrect measurements. - Do not use the Nomoline Airway Adapter Set Infant with adult/pediatric patients. - Do only use sample lines intended for anesthetic agents if N2O and/or anesthetic agents are being used. - Do not re-use disposable single-patient use Nomoline Family sampling lines due to the risk of cross contamination. - Due to the risk of patient cross-infection, always use a bacteria filter on the exhaust port side if sampled gas is intended to be re-breathed. - Exhaust gases should be returned to the patient circuit or to a scavenging system.